magrathj/Data-Integration-Pipelines-for-NYC-Payroll-Data-Analytics/README.md

 The source data resides in Azure Data Lake and needs to be processed in a NYC data warehouse in Azure Synapse Analytics.
 The source datasets consist of CSV files with Employee master data and monthly payroll data entered by various City agencies.

+## Project Environment
+For this project, you'll do your work in the Azure Portal, using several Azure resources including:

+* Azure Data Lake Gen2 (Storage account with Hierarchical Namespaces checkbox checked when creating)
+* Azure SQL DB
+* Azure Data Factory
+* Azure Synapse Analytics